 Concern for workers’ health goes beyond preventing physical injury and for this reason KIO provides health checks and medical services to ensure workers’ health is monitored and maintained during their time with the company.

-Use this link to find out more about KIO: Health and Safety Policy
+Use this link to find out more about KIO: Health & Safety Policy

 KIO expects to create around 300 direct jobs in the first phase of its operations and indirect employment opportunities for many more.
 Fair employment begins with fair recruitment and KIO applies strong principles of equality in selecting workers.